JonEilers/genomics/docs/source/genome_annotation.rst

 While creating a high quality, contigious genome assembly is critical to any genomics or genetics project, a genome assembly is practically useless without identifying and characterizing the structural components of a genome such as genes, transposable elements, promoters, transcription factor binding sites, etc. This is currently where the real challange lays in most genome sequencing projects and the consequences of doing this part poorly can have dramatic affects on future projects.

-There are several parts to genome annotation: repetitive elements identification and masking, gene expression data mapping, de novo gene prediction, gene annotation, transcription site identification (ATAC-seq>`_, and various post annotation analysis such as gene regulatory network analysis looking at gene interaction or tissue specific expression.
+There are several parts to genome annotation: repetitive elements identification and masking, gene expression data mapping, de novo gene prediction, gene annotation, transcription site identification, and various post annotation analysis such as gene regulatory network analysis looking at gene interaction or tissue specific expression.

-The first two steps to do are gene expression data (rna-seq>`_ mapping and repetetitive element masking.
+The first two steps to do are gene expression data (rna-seq) mapping and repetetitive element masking.
 Mapping rna-seq data to the genome assembly is important as it provides evidence that indeed a gene can be found here.
 Additionally, transcriptome assembly can be performed and the results mapped to the genome with much the same result but different caveats.
 Repetitive element masking first identifies repeats and transposable elements in the genome assembly and then tags them so that the gene prediction software doesn't confuse them with genes.
 Transposable elements have open reading frames and genes within them, but these genes are not of interest.
 Once these two things have been done, the next step is genome prediction and annotation.

 Genome Annotation has three parts to it.
 First is called ab initio gene prediction, algorithms search through the genome assembly for sequences that are known to be part of a gene's structure such as start, stop codons, and intron/exon splice sites.
 Additionally, further gene prediction can be accomplished using what is called homology-based prediction in which genes from closely related species are used to find homologous genes in the genome assembly.
 The second step is called gene annotation, the predicted gene sequences are compared to databases of known genes and assigned function and identities.
 The third step is a process called manual curation in which scientists look at the predicted genes and verify the gene structure and annotation is correct and has evidence such as gene expression data to support the gene model.

 The first two parts are relatively easy to do with a computer and software.
 The last part takes time, requires detailed knowledge of the genes of interest, and is considered the most difficult.
 For my thesis I will attempt to do the first two parts and do the third part on a few select genes that I am interested in.

-`Description of the various parts of genome annotation...]

 Expression Data Mapping
 ----------